uberhalit/SekiroFpsUnlockAndMore/README.md

 * display hidden death/kill counters and optionally log them to file to display in OBS on stream
 * game modifications
   * prevent dragonrot from increasing upon death
-  * disable death penalties like loosing Send or experience
+  * disable death penalties like losing Sen or experience
   * global game speed modifier (increase or decrease)
   * player speed modifier (increase or decrease)
 * automatically patch game on startup